 Have you been treated unfairly by the insurance company since you filed your disability claim?

 A denial is not the last word.
 If your claim was rejected, we can help you know your rights and options by reviewing the language of the plan, your medical records and the nature of your disability.

 Ask a lawyer a question about your short or long-term disability denial or call 800-562-9830.
-This consultation is free and without obligation.
+This case evaluation is free and without obligation.